Sunrise Avenue: Debut and second albums (2006–2010)

 To finance the debut album On the Way to Wonderland, Haber introduced the "Sunrise Avenue Business Plan" to his friend, a copy machine sales man Mikko Virtala.
 Virtala financed most of the album's recordings and a trip to Midem Music Expo in Cannes, France, to meet the European managers and labels.
 In Cannes, Haber met the band's future manager Bob Cunningham from the UK.
 On the Way to Wonderland was released in 2006 in most of Europe.
 Their biggest hit "Fairytale Gone Bad" reached several top positions in radio and single charts in many European countries, and the band performed three sold-out European tours and the biggest European festivals, such as the main stage of Rock am Ring in 2007.

 In 2007, the band decided to fire Kärkkäinen after a long difficult era.
 Kärkkäinen filed a lawsuit against the band claiming they had no right to perform as Sunrise Avenue without him.
 The band won the court case on the first level court in Finland and after three years of legal fight, both parties made a classified financial agreement for the future and all cases were dropped.
 The band name and the trademark is owned now by the only remaining original band member Samu Haber.

 In 2008, Haber and Backlund bought the Sonic Kitchen Recording Studio in Helsinki together with a Finnish producer Aku Sinivalo.
 Sunrise Avenue recorded the second studio album Popgasm at Sonic Kitchen Studios.
 Haber and Backlund sold their share of the studio in 2010.

-Acoustic Tour Live 2010 and later albums (2010–2020)
+Acoustic Tour 2010 and later albums (2010–2020)

-In 2010, Sunrise Avenue recorded the acoustic shows on their tour in Germany, Switzerland and Austria, and released the best moments on their Acoustic Tour Live 2010 album in most of Europe.
+In 2010, Sunrise Avenue recorded the acoustic shows on their tour in Germany, Switzerland and Austria, and released the best moments on their Acoustic Tour 2010 album in most of Europe.

 In 2010, Sunrise Avenue started working with their third studio album together with Backlund and a new producer Jukka Immonen.
 The songs were written in Helsinki, Los Angeles, Tokyo, Stockholm, Greece and Germany.
 With two producers in the team, Haber became the band's executive producer.
 In the summer of 2010 after negotiating with many Scandinavian major record companies, Sunrise Avenue signed a worldwide deal with Universal Music (excluding Germany, Switzerland and Austria).

 Out of Style was released in 70 countries and the first single "Hollywood Hills" was a major radio and sales hit in many European countries.